amesgen/stuff/README.md

  4. Run `miniserve dist`.
  5. Visit http://localhost:8080/index.html

-The expectation is that the page briefly displays `Loading...` and then `Loaded`.
+The expectation is that the page briefly displays `Loading...` and then `Loaded`, plus a button that can increment a counter.

-The file `src/Stuff.hs` contains three variants of the same very simple Miso app:

- - `components1` (the default) and `components2`, which both do not work.
- - `noComponents`, which works, but doesn't use components.
+However, this does not seem to work yet: The rendering works, but clicking the button does nothing.